 - Make a note of the readings of gas, electric and water meters as you take the property.

 - If you have pets, make sure you get written permission from the landlord.
 It is quite normal for the landlord to require another 2 weeks deposit from you to cover damage to the property, as well as asking you to pay for 2 lots of flea treatment.
 One would be when you leave, and another 3 months later to deal with any larvae that hatch later.

 - Do not take on a property that appears to have damp.
 It may injure your health.

 - Be present at the check out with the landlord.
 The landlord is not allowed to then 'discover' other problems after the final check out.

-- Always make sure the landlord is using a Tenancy lease agreement (AST) that has a 'PLAIN ENGLISH' Crystal mark.
-This will mean that the agreement is written in a way you can understand.
+- Always make sure the landlord is using a good quality tenancy agreement (AST) from a reliable source.
 Follow the link below to download our free AST.